What is the Best Roulette Strategy

 Read on for an overview of the most popular progressive and non-progressive strategies amongst Roulette players:

-The Martingale strategy is one of the well-known Roulette strategies which follows a steep progressive system.
+The Martingale system is one of the well-known Roulette strategies which follows a steep progressive system.
 It's simple enough to follow: you double your bet when you lose, and reset your bet to the original amount when you win.
 Thus, you can keep on increasing your bet until you potentially win, or (if you're unlucky), when you reach the table's maximum betting limit.
 We’d never recommend reaching the maximum betting limit unless it’s well within your budget.

 How does the Martingale strategy work?